DhawalAgrawal/HBTUMAIL/README.md

 ## How to Setup

 Setting up HBTUMAIL on your local machine is really easy.
-Follow this guide to setup your development machine.
+Follow this guide to setup your development enviroment.

 ### Requirements :